stefanpems/stefanpems.github.io/_posts/2022-06-18-Security monitoring Managed HSM with Sentinel.md

 The "Replace All" text editing action shown in the figure above must be repeated for each of the 4 Analytic Rules included in the solution.

 Note: you may want to create a copy of your Analytic Rules for MHSM instead of directly modifying the original ones available for Azure Key Vault.
-This is required, for example, if you need to monitor both MHSMs and Key Vaults.
+This may be the best choice, for example, if you need to monitor both MHSMs and Key Vaults.
 Moreover please also consider that some detection logic included in these 4 Analytic Roles is specifically written for Key Vaults; as an example, this is true for the logic related to the management of "secrets".
-You may want to modify the KQL queries to remove code which is not relevant for MSHMs.
+In the rules dedicated to MHSM you may want to modify the KQL queries to leave only the code which is relevant to that kind of service.
 {: .notice}

 The following figure shows all the 4 Analytic Rules in the status "Enabled".